As you begin exploring your options to fund your education, it is very important to understand the basic financial aid process:

 5. Award letter

 In early Spring, Loyola will send you an award letter listing student aid you may be eligible to receive as a result of completing the FAFSA application.
-The award letter may include federal loans, grants, and scholarships.
+The award letter may include federal loans, grants, scholarships, and work study.
 It will also include estimated direct and indirect expenses to help your family calculate the total cost of your education at Loyola.

 6. Filing an appeal